4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 The Sky Tower is Korea’s tallest building, and the Lotte World Tower is hosted on 117 – 123 floors.
 Apart from the stunning views, you can experience one of the world’s fastest elevators.

-Another option would be to extend your time spent around the Lotte World Tower, especially when you don’t feel like walking so much.
+Another option is to extend your time around the Lotte World Tower, especially when you don’t feel like walking as much.

 The itinerary can easily be altered when you purchase the Songpa L-Pass.
-The pass included entrance to Lotte World Adventure, Lotte World Aquarium, and Seoul Sky.
-That would mean that you can spend the whole day here, without getting bored.
+The pass includes entrance to Lotte World Adventure, Lotte World Aquarium, and Seoul Sky, so you can spend the whole day here without getting bored.

-Lotte World Adventure is a major recreation complex, with the world’s largest indoor theme park, and an outdoor amusement park.
-No matter if you are traveling with kids or you simply want to have fun, this is the place for you!
+Lotte World Adventure is a major recreation complex with the world’s largest indoor theme park and an outdoor amusement park.
+Whether you are traveling with kids or simply want to have fun, this is the place for you!

 Day 3 – Namsan Mountain and Itaewon

-Today will be about hiking (or not), views, and one of the most iconic areas of Seoul: Itaewon.
+Today, we will be hiking (or not), seeing views, and visiting one of Seoul’s most iconic areas: Itaewon.

 Seullo 7017